xtendops-developers/developers/docs/documentation-style-mdx.md

 ---
-id: mdx
+id: documentation-style-mdx
-title: Powered by MDX
+title: Documentation Style - MDX
+sidebar_label: MDX
+slug: /style/mdx
 ---

 You can write JSX and use React components within your Markdown thanks to [MDX](https://mdxjs.com/).